ademeglio/virtual-pets-amok/readMe.md

   * Robots don't get hungry, but they get bored and if they get bored they start to rust.

 [ ] petDeathI() if the pet dies, then it should be removed from the cage.
 You would have to be able to list a cage as empty or remove it from the shelter.

+[x] Use a comparable!
+When the pets are introduced, I sort the pets by name.
+I had to implement a Comparable in VirtualPet to make that work.

 # Virtual Pets AMOK!
 Oh noes!
 Your virtual pet shelter has become a mess!